sir-kokabi/delete-friendly/README.md

 # Delete Friendly - Chrome extension
 This extension tells you if a website lets you delete your account with just "**one click and bang!**" without any further procedures, contact with customer support, or other damn ifs and buts.
+This helps you to double think before signing up on a website.

 ## Contributing
 You can make this extension better by: